apache/ignite-3/modules/table/tech-notes/rebalance.md

         partition.assignments.pending = partition.assignments.planned
         remove(partition.assignments.planned)
 ```
+`RebalanceRaftGroupEventsListener.onNewPeersConfigurationApplied(<applied peers>)` also is responsible for the updating of assignments of the table.
+When assignments are updated, corresponding listener for its updates will be triggered (see `org.apache.ignite.internal.table.distributed.TableManager.onUpdateAssignments`), so raft clients will be updated.

 After stable key is updated, corresponding listener for that change is called, so redundant raft nodes may be stopped (see corresponding listener for stable key in `org.apache.ignite.internal.table.distributed.TableManager.registerRebalanceListeners`)